batiyeh/AndroidWeather/README.md

 # AndroidWeather
 Basic weather app to learn developing for Android.
-Uses the OpenWeatherMap API to pull weather data
+Uses the OpenWeatherMap API to pull weather data and displays it as a 5 day forecast in a ListView

-This is a work in progress for now!